Home Fact Sheets

 Changing Former Spouse Coverage to Spouse, Child, or Spouse and Child Coverage

 A member may request that former-spouse coverage be changed to cover a spouse, child, or spouse and child by submitting a signed letter of request with documentation (if required, see below).
 A request to change an election from former spouse to coverage for a new child(ren) must be received by DFAS within one year of acquiring the eligible child(ren) provided documentation requirements (below) are met.
 See Child-Only SBP Coverage for definition of eligible children.
-A request to change an election from former-spouse to spouse coverage may be made at any time after the member remarries.
+If the former spouse is still alive, a request to change an election from former-spouse to spouse coverage may be made at any time after the member remarries.
 The former-spouse coverage will be terminated when the spouse becomes an eligible beneficiary.
 See Spouse-only SBP Coverage for definition of eligible spouse.
 If the member remarries the former spouse, the former spouse immediately becomes an eligible spouse beneficiary.
 This applies whether or not the former-spouse coverage was court ordered, required by a written agreement, or voluntary.
 If court ordered, no amended/modified court order is required.
 The member's request must also include: a copy of the marriage certificate/license if requesting spouse coverage; a copy of the child(ren)'s birth certificate if requesting child coverage; and the new beneficiary(ies) name, Social Security number, and date of birth.

 Documentation requirements necessary to change former spouse coverage to spouse, child, or spouse and child coverage: